wanetty/TypoProtect-Extension/README.md

 3. Click en "Cargar complemento temporal"
 4. Navega a `manifest_firefox/` y selecciona `manifest.json`

-## 🚀 Uso
+## Usage

-1. **Primera vez**: La extensión descargará automáticamente la base de datos de phishing de OpenPhish
+1. **First time**: The extension will automatically download the OpenPhish phishing database
-2. **Añadir sitios de confianza**: Click en el icono de la extensión y añade dominios que quieras proteger contra typosquatting
+2. **Add trusted sites**: Click on the extension icon and add domains you want to protect against typosquatting
-3. **Actualización manual**: Click en el botón ↻ en el dashboard para actualizar la base de datos
+3. **Manual update**: Click the ↻ button on the dashboard to update the database
-4. **Navegación protegida**: La extensión trabajará en segundo plano bloqueando amenazas automáticamente
+4. **Protected browsing**: The extension will work in the background blocking threats automatically

-## 🔄 Actualizaciones
+## Updates

-- **Automáticas**: La base de datos se actualiza cada 24 horas automáticamente
+- **Automatic**: The database updates every 24 hours automatically
-- **Manual**: Usa el botón de actualización en el popup para forzar una actualización inmediata
+- **Manual**: Use the update button in the popup to force an immediate update
-- **Fuente de datos**: [OpenPhish Community Feed](https://openphish.com/phishing_feeds.html) (actualizado cada 12 horas)
+- **Data source**: [OpenPhish Community Feed](https://openphish.com/phishing_feeds.html) (updated every 12 hours)

-## 🛠️ Tecnologías Utilizadas
+## Technologies Used

 - **Bloom Filter**: Implementación nativa en JavaScript para búsquedas probabilísticas eficientes
 - **Chrome Extensions API**: Manifest V3 (Chrome) y V2 (Firefox)